Syipmong/syipmong/README.md

 ## About Me

-I am a programmer with experience in Javascript, Flutter, Dart, Python, C++, C#, React, Java, and Kotlin.
-I have a background in computer science and am skilled in designing, developing, and testing software applications.
-I am always looking to learn and improve my skills.
+A dedicated computer science student on a mission to unravel the mysteries of the digital realm.
+My journey in the world of code began with a fascination for problem-solving and has evolved into a love for crafting elegant solutions.

+🚀 As an avid advocate for open source, I relish the collaborative nature of software development.
+You'll often find me immersed in the realms of JavaScript, Java, and C++, where I strive to master the intricacies of each language.

+💡 Beyond the screen, I'm fueled by a curiosity for emerging technologies and their potential to shape the future.
+From web development to algorithmic challenges, I thrive on the continuous learning inherent in the ever-evolving field of computer science.

+🌐 Join me on this exhilarating coding journey as I explore, create, and contribute to the dynamic landscape of technology.
+Let's build something amazing together! 💻✨

 ## Skills

-- Programming languages: Javascript, Flutter, Dart, Python, C++, C#, React, Java, Kotlin
+- Programming languages: Javascript, Python, C++, Java, Dart
+- Frameworks: Reactjs, Flutter, Django
 - Software development
 - Debugging and problem-solving
 - Collaboration and communication

 ## Projects

-- Programmers Hub: A community platform for programmers to share knowledge and resources.
-Technologies used: React, Node.js, and MongoDB.
-- ClassiQ Community: A classified ads platform for buying and selling goods and services.
-Technologies used: Flutter, Dart, Google Cloud, and Firebase.
+- Expense Tracker - A management tool for monitoring and managing of users expenses

 ## Education

-- Bachelor's degree in Computer Science from Baze University
+- Bachelor's degree Student of Computer Science from Baze University
 - Courses in relevant subjects from Sololearn, freecodecamp, and w3schools.

 ## Contact